Mean (song): Live performances

 Swift performed "Mean" for the first time as part of NBC's 2010 Thanksgiving television special, which premiered on November 25, 2010.
 The special showcased the making of Speak Now along with live performances in New York City and Los Angeles.
-Swift played the track on a banjo at the 46th Academy of Country Music Awards in April 2011, accompanied by a four-piece band.
+Swift played the track on a banjo guitar at the 46th Academy of Country Music Awards in April 2011, accompanied by a six-piece band.
 She performed it on The Ellen DeGeneres Show the next month.
 Swift sang "Mean" at the CMA Music Festival in June 2011 and June 2013, and at the iHeartRadio Music Festival in September 2012.
-She played it as part of Late Show with David Letterman and VH1 Storytellers episodes that took place in October 2012.
+She played it as part of Late Show with David Letterman and VH1 Storytellers episodes that were taped in October 2012.
 Swift performed "Mean" at the 54th Grammy Awards in February 2012, changing the lyric "But someday I'll be living in a big old city" to "But someday I'll be singing this at the Grammys".
 The performance received a standing ovation from the audience.

-Swift included "Mean" in the set list of the Speak Now World Tour (2011–2012), where she performed it playing a banjo guitar and danced with a band member playing a fiddle.
+Swift included "Mean" in the set list of the Speak Now World Tour (2011–2012), where she performed it on a banjo guitar and danced alongside a fiddle-playing band member.
 The performance was recorded and released as part of the album Speak Now World Tour – Live.
-She included the song in the set list of the Red Tour (2013–2014) and played it on a banjo.
+She included the song in the set list of the Red Tour (2013–2014) and played it on a banjo guitar.
 She performed it on acoustic guitar at the 1989 World Tour in 2015 at concerts in Saint Paul, Los Angeles, Seattle, and Houston.
-Swift sang an acoustic rendition of "Mean" at the first Dublin show of the Reputation Stadium Tour in June 2018; Rolling Stones Andy Greene picked it as one of the ten best acoustic performances of the tour.
+Swift sang an acoustic rendition of "Mean" at the first Dublin show of the Reputation Stadium Tour in June 2018; Rolling Stones Andy Greene picked it as one of the tour's ten best acoustic performances.
 She performed the track on acoustic guitar at the Eras Tour (2023–2024) at the third Tampa show in April 2023, and as part of a mashup with her song "Thank You Aimee" (2024) at the second London show in June 2024.
+A recording of the mashup was released in August 2024 as part of a limited-time digital edition of Swift's album The Tortured Poets Department (2024).